TayKimmy/VSCodeProject/_posts/2022-07-07-PBL-binary.md

 ---
 toc: true
-title: Binary Math
+layout: post
-layout: default
+description: A post on binary
-description: A Binary Math illustrative application using HTML, Liquid, and JavaScript.
+categories: [markdown, Week 13]
-tags: [markdown, week 13]
+title: binary math
 ---

 <!-- Hack 1: add a character display to text when 8 bits, determine if printable or not printable -->